Instagram Tips & Strategies

 How to Use a Partnership Ad Code: A Guide for Brands

 You’ve received the code from your creator partner.
 Now it's time to put it to work in Meta Ads Manager.
-Using it is surprisingly simple and unlocks all of Meta's powerful advertising tools for the creator's content.
+Using it is simple and unlocks all of Meta's powerful advertising tools for the creator's content.

 1. Set Up Your Campaign in Ads Manager